Personal Immigration

 ‘If the applicant and partner are married or in a civil partnership it must be a valid marriage or civil partnership, as specified.’

-The guidance Family Policy: Partners, divorce and dissolution Version 1.0, published for home office on 29 May 2019, sets out where a marriage or civil partnership which has taken place overseas will be recognised in the UK on page 8:
+The guidance Family Policy: Partners, divorce and dissolution, Version 5.0, published for Home Office on 28 March 2025, sets out where a marriage or civil partnership which has taken place overseas will be recognised in the UK on page 8:

 From 31 December 2019, it became possible for both same-sex and heterosexual couples to enter into a civil partnership in the UK.
-The Home Office guidance on Partners, divorce and dissolution was published on 29 May 2019, predates this change in law, and the reference to recognition of overseas civil partnerships only refers to same-sex couples.
-The Civil Partnership Act 2004, which was amended by the The Civil Partnership (Opposite-sex Couples) Regulations 2019, has now omitted the same-sex requirement in Section 216.
+The Civil Partnership Act 2004, which was amended by the The Civil Partnership (Opposite-sex Couples) Regulations 2019, has now removed the same-sex requirement in Section 216.

 Section 213 of the Civil Partnership Act 2004 as amended confirms that an overseas civil partnership will be recognised if the relationship meets the requirements in Schedule 20 of the Act.
 Parts 1 and 2 of Schedule 20 sets which relationships in different countries and territories will be recognised as a civil partnership in the UK.